Deferred Entry Applications 2020 Entry

 There are many advantages to taking a gap year, including:

 - An opportunity to travel the world and meet people from different cultures.
-This will develop your awareness of cultural diversity, which is of course important in the medical profession;
+This will develop your awareness of cultural diversity, which is important in the medical profession;

-- Additional time to gain further work experience in a relevant area, such as participating in a volunteer project overseas, thus reinforcing your evidence of commitment to caring and insight into the profession;
+- Additional time to gain further work experience in a relevant area, such as participating in a volunteer project at home or overseas, thus reinforcing your evidence of commitment to caring and insight into the profession;

 - Lastly, the opportunity to earn some money over the coming year to help fund your studies at Sheffield.
 This reflects very well on you as an individual, as you are demonstrating social responsibility.